-This post in the first of a series that will be taking an honest look at common homeschool struggles shared by many members of our Rock Your Homeschool community.
-We will look at who, what, when, where, why, and how homeschoolers struggle.
-My hope is that with this series (and a few additional resources) that no stone will be left unturned in helping homeschoolers accept, deal with, and overcome their homeschool struggles.
+This post in the first of a series that will be taking an honest look at common homeschool struggles.
+We’ll look at who, what, when, where, why, and how homeschoolers struggle.
+My hope is that with this series (and a few additional resources) will help homeschoolers accept, deal with, and overcome their homeschool struggles.

 What are Homeschool Struggles?

 Homeschoolers often operate under preconceived notions that we “should” be happy or perfect or have it all together.
-We are blessed with the ability to be at home with our children.
-We are present to witness all the beautiful learning moments-those “aha” moments that light up the faces of our kids.
+We’re blessed with the ability to be at home with our children.
+We’re present to witness all the beautiful learning moments-those “aha” moments that light up the faces of our kids.
 We have a say in what and how our children are learning.
 We don’t have worries that public school parents face, like violence or bullying.

 We do, however, have a lot on our plates.
-We are responsible for the education of our children, a massive responsibility for the benefit of our family.
-In addition to this responsibility, we have the typical tasks of home management, appointments, special events, and extracurricular activities.
+We’re responsible for the education of our children, a massive responsibility that we take on for the benefit of our family.
+Plus, we have the everyday tasks of home management, appointments, special events, and extracurricular activities.

 To add fuel to the fire, many homeschoolers may not have support from family and friends.
-We are often challenged by others with a lot of questioning about our children’s well-being, like socialization and academic preparedness.
+We’re often challenged by others with a lot of questions about our children’s well-being, like socialization and academic preparedness.
 We may have financial concerns due to living on a single income and paying for curriculum.
 We may feel alone, overwhelmed, and scared.

 When we place all of these conditions into a pot and stir them up, we often end up with a stew of Homeschool Struggles.